Can a secluded self-interacting dark sector generate detectable gravitational waves?: Calculation of observables and constraints of the self-interacting secluded dark sector

 \subsection{Dark acoustic oscillations (DAO) caused by the DM-DR scattering}

-The relic in the dark sector contain not only stable DM $\chi$, but also stable DR $\psi$.
-The scattering between DM and DR induce pressure in the dark plasma, and thus erase the matter perturbation at small scale.
-That is to say, compared with the traditional cold DM, the matter power spectrum in our dark sector model will be suppressed in the high-$k$ region, which will affect the structure formation and leave imprint on CMB~\cite{Cyr-Racine:2013fsa,Cyr-Racine:2012tfp,Buckley:2014hja}.
+The relics in the dark sector contain not only stable DM $\chi$, but also stable DR $\psi$.
+The scattering between DM and DR induces pressure in the dark plasma, and thus erases matter perturbations at small scales.
+That is to say, compared with the traditional cold DM, the matter power spectrum in our dark sector model is suppressed in the high-$k$ region, which affects structure formation and leaves imprints on the CMB~\cite{Cyr-Racine:2013fsa,Cyr-Racine:2012tfp,Buckley:2014hja}.

-To handle the impact from the DM-DR scattering, here we use the ETHOS (effective theory of structure formation) parameterization to simplify our analysis~\cite{Cyr-Racine:2015ihg}.
-In the ETHOS framework, we only need to know the interaction strength bwtween DR and DM (labled by $a_{\mathrm{dark}}$), the dependence of the comoving interaction rate of DR and DM (labled by $\Gamma_{\mathrm{DR}-\mathrm{DM}}$) on dark sector temperature $T'$~\footnote{$\Gamma_{\mathrm{DR}-\mathrm{DM}}\propto {T'}^n$, and thus this dependence is described by the value of $n$.}, and the energy density of DR (described by temperature ratio $\xi_\infty$.
-Because the perturbation grows slowly before matter dominated period, by that time $\xi$ has already reached its asymptotic value $\xi_\infty$).
+To handle the impact of DM-DR scattering, here we use the ETHOS (effective theory of structure formation) parameterization to simplify our analysis~\cite{Cyr-Racine:2015ihg}.
+In the ETHOS framework, we only need to know the interaction strength between DR and DM (labeled by $a_{\mathrm{dark}}$), the dependence of the comoving interaction rate of DR and DM (labeled by $\Gamma_{\mathrm{DR}-\mathrm{DM}}$) on dark sector temperature $T'$~\footnote{$\Gamma_{\mathrm{DR}-\mathrm{DM}}\propto {T'}^n$, and thus this dependence is described by the value of $n$.}, and the energy density of DR (described by temperature ratio $\xi_\infty$).
+Because perturbations grow slowly before the matter-dominated era, by that time $\xi$ has already reached its asymptotic value $\xi_\infty$).
 The comoving interaction rate $\Gamma_{\mathrm{DR}-\mathrm{DM}}$ is given by